 In December, Saba Days is a multi-day festival with games, dancing, sports, cultural activities, and week-long barbecues.

+Getting to Saba Island is sort of a “thing.”
 This is less of a reason to visit as it is a heads up.
-To get to Saba you need to stop in St. Maarten.
-Google the flight from St. Maarten to Saba and you’ll see a slew of articles waxing poetic about Juancho E. Yrausquin having the shortest commercial runway in the world at 1300 feet.
+To get to Saba you need to go through St. Maarten.
+Google the flight from St. Maarten to Saba and you’ll see a slew of articles waxing poetic about Juancho E. Yrausquin having, at 1300 feet, the shortest commercial runway in the world.

 In my opinion, airplane geeks and nervous nellies overdramatize the landing.
 If they tried to land a 747 on that tiny strip, I’d understand the fuss, but it’s a small 19-seater prop plane and the pilots have special training.

 There’s a tight bank to the left on the approach, but it was more fun than scary.
 When the pilot touched down, the pilot engaged the reverse thrusters and we slowed down immediately.
 We only used half the runway before turning toward the gate.
 No big deal.

 If you’re one of those people who dream of sipping umbrella drinks while sunning on a white sandy beach, you’re out of luck.
 Saba doesn’t have one.
 But trust me, with all it has to offer nobody is complaining.

 Same for clubbing.
 You won’t find it.
 Think laid back, balmy nights, relaxation.

 If you need anything pertaining to your stay visit the Saba Tourist Bureau in Windwardside across from Bizzy B’s.
 The staff there are happy to answer any questions you may have.